cloudcaptain9/Factcheck-github-action/README.md

+this project is for 30 days 30 projects i hosted on linkedin, the file and folder will be editted according

 #  Lie Detector AI (Fact Checker)

 A simple web app that uses **Flask** (Python backend) and **OpenAI API** to verify whether a statement is **True, False, or Unverifiable**.